jimmycallin/pydsm/README.md

 The package is only tested on python 3.4.

+# Requirements

+Please make sure you have Cython installed.

 # Acknowledgements

 A lot of inspiration comes from the [DISSECT toolkit](http://clic.cimec.unitn.it/composes/toolkit/), a part of the [COMPOSES](http://clic.cimec.unitn.it/composes/) project.
 Many headaches were avoided from inspecting their work.